Independent Research Firm identifies Wipro as a Leader in Healthcare and Life Sciences Robotic Process Automation

-Independent Research Firm identifies Wipro as a Leader in Healthcare and Life Sciences Robotic Process Automation (Di martedì 15 settembre 2020) EAST BRUNSWICK, N.J. and BANGALORE, India, Sept.
-15, 2020 /PRNewswire/
+Independent Research Firm identifies Wipro as a Leader in Healthcare and Life Sciences Robotic Process Automation (Di martedì 15 settembre 2020) 15, 2020 /PRNewswire/

-Wipro Limited (NYSE: WIT) (BSE: 507685) (NSE: Wipro), a leading global information technology, consulting and business Process services company, today announced that it has been positioned as a Leader in The Forrester New Wave™: RPA Service Providers In Healthcare, Q3 2020.
-The pandemic has accelerated the adoption of Automation across the Healthcare & Life Sciences (HCLS) value chain.
-Forrester initiated this Research to get a deeper insight into how Automation projects are unfolding in the HCLS industry.
-The report evaluated the current offering, market presence and strategy of 12 of the most significant emerging ...
-Leggi su liberoquotidiano
+Wipro Limited, NYSE: WIT,, BSE: 507685,, NSE: Wipro,, a leading global information technology, consulting and business Process services company, today announced that it has ...
+Leggi su cataniaoggi

+Independent Research Firm identifies Wipro as a Leader in Healthcare and Life Sciences Robotic Process Automation

 Ultime Notizie dalla rete : Independent ResearchLeoni: per Independent Research il titolo è da vendere - Finanza e Borsa Investire Oggi Public Wants Greater Focus on Science-Based Decision-Making Says New International Survey from Philip Morris International